pavanvyn/quadruple-stability/README.md

     pip3 install -v scikit-learn==1.0.2

-Update: The version 1.0.2 pickle files have been replaced by new files compatible with the latest version of scikit-learn (1.2.2), so installing the old version is not necessary.
+Edit: The version 1.0.2 pickle files have been replaced by new files compatible with the latest version of scikit-learn (1.2.2), so installing the old version is not necessary.
 However, the old pickle files are still retained in the repository, if required.
 Thus, the following command is sufficient:

     pip3 install scikit-learn